Sir Apirana Ngata (1874 - 1950)

 This website includes films and documentaries that have appeared on New Zealand television.

-- Click on the search button and enter your keywords.
+- Go to the search box and enter your keywords.

-- The main documentary about Sir Apirana Ngata is called Pounamu - Apirana Turupa Ngata.
+- Select the documentary called Pounamu - Apirana Turupa Ngata.

 Tips: Websites that have .org or .com in the address can have good information, but you need to assess how reliable it is.
 Check the About us link on the website, if you can find one.
 That can tell you what the organisation's mission and values are.